deroshkin/7-point/README.md

 lines and all work on layering them.
 WARNING: any plot lines that you are in the process of entering will NOT be saved.

 Since the JSON file is just a specially formatted text file, you can even make changes before re-uploading.
-If you choose to do so, please familiarize yourself with the details of how it is structured, which are listed below.
+If you choose to do so, please familiarize yourself with the details of how it is [structured](#json-structure).

 ## Screenshots